wviechtb/chesstrainer/README.md

 - [x] Add en passent.
 - [ ] Add a board editor.
+- [x] Save settings across sessions.
-- [ ] Allow saving of settings across sessions.
+- [ ] Allow adjusting colors.
-- [ ] Allow branching in sequences (maybe, as this requires a major update).
+- [ ] Allow branching in sequences (maybe, as this requires a more substantial update).

 ## Meta